cznewt/robophery/docs/source/doc/arch/architecture.rst

 Architecture
 ============

-RoboPhery provides raw hardware interfaces to the environmental parameters through both wired and wireless interfaces.
-Platform is designed to allow stack interfaces (GPIO over MQTT or BlueTooth) to provide seamless intergration with vast variery of hardware deviced.
-The collected values are needed for creation and control of ambient intelligence systems.
-The event- driven control system, data storage and processing system can be provided in form of external cloud services or handled by x86 platform computer.
+RoboPhery provides software drivers for a wide variety of commonly used sensors and actuators through both wired and wireless interfaces.
+Platform is designed for multiple interfaces to be stacked (GPIO over IQRF or BlueTooth) to provide seamless intergration with vast variery of hardware platforms.
+The software drivers interact with the underlying hardware platform (or microcontroller), as well as with the attached sensors, through API calls to attached interfaces.

+The actuators are controlled and the data is collected and this together forms a hardware foundation for ambient intelligence environment.
+The event-driven control system, data storage and data processing systems are provided in form of external cloud services or handled by computer with more processing power.

 ..
 Arribas-Ayllon, Michael.
 "Ambient Intelligence: an innovation narrative".
 ..
 Aarts, Emile H. L.; Encarnação, José Luis (13 December 2006).
 "True Visions: The Emergence of Ambient Intelligence".
 Springer – via Google Books.
 ..
 "The Internet of Things and Convenience (PDF Download Available)".
 ..
 "Ambient Intelligence Knowledge Center .: SemiEngineering.com".

-Ambient intelligence refers to environments that are sensitive and responsive to the presence of people.
-Ambient intelligence is a vision on the future of consumer electronics, telecommunications and computing that was originally developed in the late 1990s by Eli Zelkha and his team at Palo Alto Ventures for the time frame 2010–2020.[1][2][3][4]
-In an ambient intelligence world, devices work in concert to support people in carrying out their everyday life activities, tasks and rituals in an easy, natural way using information and intelligence that is hidden in the network connecting these devices (see Internet of Things).
-As these devices grow smaller, more connected and more integrated into our environment, the technology disappears into our surroundings until only the user interface remains perceivable by users.
+Ambient intelligence environments that are those that are sensitive and responsive to the presence of people.
+A typical example of ambient intelligence environment is a Home environment [1].
+Term Ambient intelligence as a vision of the future of consumer electronics, telecommunications and computing was originally developed by Eli Zelkha and his team at Palo Alto Ventures in the late 1990s.
+The time frame for this vision was set to 2010–2020.[1][2][3][4]

+In an ambient intelligence world, devices work together to support people in their everyday life activities, tasks and rituals in a natural way that uses information from physical environment collected by network connected devices and uses cloud power to drive the intelligence that can react and learn to the information coming from the environment.

+The physical devices steadily grow smaller and are more integrated into our environment, the technology used disappears until only the user interface remains visible to the users.

+..
+(Bieliková & Krajcovic 2001)

 ..
 Emile Aarts, Rick Harwig and Martin Schuurmans, chapter Ambient Intelligence in The Invisible Future: The Seamless Integration Of Technology Into Everyday Life, McGraw-Hill Companies, 2001